chenzhiwei/indicator-screenshot/README.md

 ## Supported platform

-Only available on Ubuntu 13.10.
+Only available on Ubuntu 13.04 or higher.

 ## Git Repository